 - Pain and suffering

 Unfortunately, many of those involved in runaway truck or trailer detachment accidents are killed.
-If someone you love has died as a result of such an accident, an attorney can help you sue for wrongful death.
+If someone you love has died as a result of such an accident, a NYC injury attorney can help you sue for wrongful death.
 This type of claim can be pursued if the death was the result of the defendant’s negligence or misconduct.

 Injuries from a runaway truck and trailer detachment accident can be debilitating and life-altering.
 At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we understand the importance of compensation for victims and families.
 As New York’s leading personal injury lawyers, you can trust us to take care of your case.
 Call us today at (212) 986-7353 to schedule a free initial consultation.

 WRSMH attorneys Bryce Moses and Ashley Jacoby obtained a large verdict for a man who was struck by a truck in Queens.